Mortgage Underwriting

 Responding to document requests within 24 hours Safe Keeps your timeline on track

-Employment and Income: What the Two-Year Rule Actually Means
+Employment History and the Two-Year Rule

 The Final Credit Pull Before Closing

 This is where deals fall apart.
 A buyer opens a store credit card.
-A car payment posts to the report.
+A car payment posts to the credit report.
 A medical bill goes to collections.
 The underwriter sees all of it.
-If a new obligation pushes DTI too high, the loan gets suspended or denied, sometimes just days before closing.
-More than 70% of homebuyers apply with only one lender, per CFPB research.
-That means most buyers have no backup plan when an issue surfaces at this stage.
-Keeping your credit clean all the way through closing is not optional.
+If a new obligation pushes DTI too high, the loan can be suspended or denied, sometimes just days before closing.

 “The final credit pull before closing is the single biggest surprise I see with buyers who were never warned about it.
 They spent months being careful, and then opened a store card for 10% off a couch three weeks before closing.
 That one decision shows up on the pull and changes everything.
 It is the one I wish every loan officer explained upfront.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

+If something changes during the process that is outside your control, tell your loan officer immediately.
+Do not wait for the underwriter to find it first.
 A letter of explanation submitted proactively reads very differently from one submitted after the underwriter flags the issue.
 One signals transparency.
-The other can look like you hoped it would go unnoticed.
+The other can look like you were hoping it would go unnoticed.
 Underwriters prefer borrowers who get ahead of problems.
 Honesty moves files forward.
-Surprises slow them down or stop them entirely.
+Surprises stop them.

-Common Underwriting Mistakes
+Common Mistakes to Avoid

-Mistake 1: Buying a Car Between Pre-Approval and Closing
+Buying a Car Between Pre-Approval and Closing

-Mistake 2: Depositing Cash Without a Paper Trail
+Depositing Cash Without a Paper Trail

 Questions to Ask Your Lender